Introduction The goal of this method is to deliver trustless, tamper-proof, and long-lived decentralized identities using only the public bitcoin blockchain as a data source, while enabling full compatibility with the [[DID-CORE]] specification and forward compatibility for future extensions. `did:b

 DID UTXO

 The DID UTXO is an unspent bitcoin transaction output that is used to control a DID.
 It is created in the same transaction as the DID itself, and can be used to update or deactivate the DID in future transactions.
-The DID UTXO is a Pay-To-Taproot (`p2tr`) output, which allows for complex spending conditions to be defined for the DID.
+The DID UTXO must be a Pay-To-Taproot (`p2tr`) output, which allows for complex spending conditions to be defined for the DID.

 Multikey